 ‘I know you won’t believe me but the highest form of Human Excellence is to question oneself and others.’—Socrates

-The colloquia will be hosted near the conference venue and will take place over four days, commencing on Monday, 6 September—the day before the main conference program begins.
-We recommend participants arrive in Brisbane the Sunday evening before; a social gathering will be held before we begin the formal program.
-Colloquia participants will attend keynote and plenary sessions of the conference, as well as any concurrent sessions where they may be co-presenting or supporting colleagues.
-They will come together in colloquia to explore and expand on the ideas presented by the keynote speakers and contemporary issues for the early childhood sector.
-The colloquia will draw to an end at the same time that the conference concludes, on Thursday 9 September, allowing participants to connect with colleagues before heading home.
+The colloquia will be hosted near the conference venue and will take place over four days, commencing on Tuesday 22 February 2022.
+We recommend participants arrive in Brisbane the Monday evening before; a social gathering will be held before we begin the formal program.
+They will come together in colloquia to explore and expand on the ideas presented by the keynote speakers of the 2021 ECA National Conference and contemporary issues for the early childhood sector.

 Prior to coming to the conference, colloquia participants are asked to engage with a curated set of thought-provoking resources (these will include readings as well as audio/visual resources).
 It is recommended that participants allow 30 hours for preparation in the weeks leading up to the colloquia.
 The dialogues will be structured around a tailored conceptual framework containing three key themes that historically and currently shape our sector—childhood, civil society and identity.

 Outcomes for participants

 As a participant in the colloquia, you will: